SPFxHeroes/J.A.R.B.I.S.-Labs/Lab01/README.md

 In the exercise above, we were relying on the TypeScript compiler's default behavior to compile your TypeScript source code.
 You can modify the TypeScript compiler options by adding a `tsconfig.json` file that defines the TypeScript [project settings](https://www.typescriptlang.org/docs/handbook/tsconfig-json.html) such as the [compiler options](https://www.typescriptlang.org/docs/handbook/compiler-options.html) and the files that should be included.

-> Projects scaffolded for SPFx (using Yeoman) will automatically have a tsconfig and it isn't often (if at all) that you'll need to edit it, but it's good to understand how it's used by the compiler should you need to tweak things later
+> :bulb: Projects scaffolded for SPFx (using Yeoman) will automatically have a tsconfig and it isn't often (if at all) that you'll need to edit it, but it's good to understand how it's used by the compiler should you need to tweak things later

 **Important**: To use `tsconfig.json` for the rest of this tutorial, invoke `tsc` without specifying input files.
 The TypeScript compiler will know to look at your `tsconfig.json` for project settings and compiler options.